chokevin8/chokevin8.github.io/_projects/1_project.md

     On the left, we have a 95 year old man, and on the right, we have 44 year old Tom Brady.
 </div>

-*Pretty obvious, right?* Obviously left man is older and right man (Tom Brady) is younger.
+*Pretty obvious, right?* The man on the left is older and the man on the right (Tom Brady, if you didn't recognize him) is younger.
 Now, assume we were able to receive the skin tissue samples of both men, cut them into serial sections, applied H&E stain to them, scanned/digitized them, and then looked at one part of the whole slide images (WSI).
-Two pairs of pictures are shown below, and each man's H&E pictures are on the left and the right. ***Can you answer the same question now?***
+Two pairs of pictures at different magnifications (4x and 20x) are shown below, and each man's H&E image pairs are either on the left or the right. ***Can you answer the same question now?***

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">